openmichigan/metrics_tools/README.md

 ###script: youtube-data-by-channelowner

-The Python script youtube-data-by-channeluser.py requires one argumenr: channel owner name, e.g. python youtube-data-by-channelowner.py openmichigan
+The Python script youtube-data-by-channeluser.py requires one argument: channel owner name, e.g. ``` python youtube-data-by-channelowner.py openmichigan ```

 This script does not require login credentials or an API key because it uses v1 of the YouTube Analytics API.
 (N.B.
 The most recent version of the YouTube API is v3, which requires an API key.
 Likes and dislikes can only be retrieved by v3.)